 LPGA Tour Wins:

 In 1971, Little moved to the United States to pursue a career on the LPGA Tour.
 She tied for fifth at the Lady Carling Open as an amateur, then turned pro.
 Her first full year on the LPGA was 1972, but her first victory didn't come until 1976 when she holed a 75-foot bunker shot on the 72nd hole to win the Ladies Masters at Moss Creek.

 Her most productive years were 1979-82, when she won 12 of her 15 career LPGA titles, including her first major at the 1980 LPGA Championship.
 Starting in 1979 and running through 1982, Little won three, two, three and four tournaments, respectively.

 Little's best season was 1982, with those four victories, plus two runners-up and three thirds, with 17 Top 10 finishes total.
 She finished third on the money list, her best showing.

 Things were going great for Little; she was piling up Top 10 finishes and winning several times a year.
 Then, in 1983, she missed most of the season after abdominal surgery and arthroscopic knee surgery.

-Little would win only one more time in her LPGA career.
+Little won only once more on the LPGA after that injury year.
 But at least it was another major, the 1988 du Maurier Classic.

 Little came close to a third major, losing an 18-hole playoff to Jane Geddes at the 1986 U.S. Women's Open.
 She also won the 1982 Nabisco Dinah Shore, just one year before that event was elevated to major championship status.